sleepylegs/Cancer-Scan/readme.md

 1.  **Upload Image:** Click the "Click to Upload" button or drag and drop your brain MRI image into the designated area.

 2.  **View Prediction:** The uploaded image will be displayed, and the model will process it.
-The prediction result and a confidence score will appear under the "Prediction" section.
+The prediction result will appear below.

-3.  **Read AI Review:** Get general insights and next steps based on the AI's classification in the "AI Review & Next Steps" section.
+3.  **Read AI Review:** Get general AI-reviewed insights and next steps to fllow.

 ## Credits